mxu24/BUSN31230-Final-Project/README.md

 ### 🎯 Core Dashboard Strategic Goal
 > **"This dashboard helps public health officials, community policymakers, and urban planners make better decisions about resource allocation and food-access zoning by showing the geographic and statistical correlations between poverty, obesity, and fast-food density."**

+Note: Obesity is driven by a multitude of factors thar are not considered in this exploration, including genetics, sleep deprivation, hormonal imbalances, chronic stress, and certain medications.
+Our goal is to analyze one facet of contributing socioeconomic conditions.

 ---

 ## 🔬 2.
 Core Hypotheses